No passwords, no registration, no paywalls, no popups, no AI

 October 23, 2018

 A. Hi Rolfe.
-Artists usually do not have to be concerned about tolerances and dimensional issues (in the ten thousandths of an inch range), so that helps.
-And neither black oxide nor cold blackening offer much corrosion resistance, so almost any substitute finish will offer as much.
+Artists usually don't have to be concerned about tolerances & dimensional issues, so that helps.
+And neither black oxide nor cold blackening offer much corrosion resistance, so almost any substitute finish will offer at least as much.

-A black phosphate may be acceptable to some artists, and black paint or powder coating may satisfy others.
+A black phosphate may be acceptable to some artists, and black paint or powder coating or CED coating ⇦ huh? may satisfy others.

-Black chrome plating, black nickel, or black zinc plating all ought to be fine in terms of attractive corrosion resistant finishes -- but they are not free of 'hazardous waste' because that is a matter of statute rather than opinion.
-Several layers of burned on oil may give a black finish such as on a frying pan, but that doesn't strike me as a safe or environmentally friendly approach.
+Black chrome plating, black nickel, or black zinc alloy plating all ought to be fine in terms of attractive corrosion resistant finishes -- but they are not free of 'hazardous waste' -- such terms are a matter of statute rather than opinion.
+Several layers of burned on oil may give a black finish such as on a frying pan.
 A black porcelain ceramic finish sounds possible, but the equipment cost is probably beyond the means of small art shops.
+Cerakote

 Regards,